soumya813/Notes-App/CONTRIBUTING.md

 ## 🔒 Security Policy

 If you discover a **security vulnerability**:
+- For information on reporting vulnerabilities and our security policy, please see our [Security Policy](./SECURITY.md).
 - **Do NOT** create a public GitHub issue.
 - Instead, email the project admin at: **soumyasrivastav813@gmail.com**
 - We’ll review and respond promptly.